brillout/wildcard-api/readme.md

 They have different goals.

-With GraphQL/REST you create a generic API that aims to fulfill a maximum number of data requirements, enabling third parties to build applications on top of your data.
+With GraphQL/REST you create a generic API that aims to fulfill a maximum number of data requirements;
+enabling third parties to build applications on top of your data.

 With Wildcard you create a custom API that fulfills the data requirements of your clients and your clients only.

-If your goal is to enable an ecosystem of third-party applications, then you need a generic API and REST/GraphQL.
+If your goal is to have an ecosystem of third-party applications, then you need a generic API and you'll have to use something like REST/GraphQL.

-If your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simpler alternative.
+If your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simple alternative.

 <b><sub><a href="#faq">&#8679; TOP  &#8679;</a></sub></b>
 <br/>